vishvAsa/kalpAntaram/kANe/v1p2/096_vidyApati.md

 He may be held to have flourished between 1360-1448 A. D. and should be placed just about the times of Sulapāṇi.
 Vide Journal of Department of Letters for 1929, vol. 16, for an informing paper on him.

-The Gangāvākyāvali of Queen Visvasadevi was published at Calcutta in 1940 in a sumptuous edition by Dr. J. B. Chaudhuri Ph.D.
+The Gangāvākyāvali of Queen Viśvasadevi was published at Calcutta in 1940 in a sumptuous edition by Dr. J. B. Chaudhuri Ph.D.
 (London) with an Introduction of 64 pages, text (in Sanskrit pp. 107–314), with numerous appendices such as No. I of pp. 1-96 on references, various readings and notes, No. II remarks on the quotations in the Gangavākyāvali (pp. 97-101 ), No. III (Description of the Mss. of the Gangāvākyāvali pp. 102-4),

 96. Vidyāpati